shaneholloman/llama-barn/readme.md

 # LlamaBarn 🦙 🌾

-LlamaBarn is like Wi-Fi but for local LLMs.
-Select a model from the menu to activate it, and it becomes available to all your apps.
+LlamaBarn is a tiny menu bar app that lets you install and run local LLMs with just a few clicks.
+It automatically configures each model to run optimally on your Mac, and exposes a standard API that any app can connect to.

 **Install** with `brew install --cask llamabarn` or download from [Releases ↗](https://github.com/ggml-org/LlamaBarn/releases)